Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 Overview
 ~~~~~~~~

+A mod for "Siege of Dragonspear" and BG2:EE that allows spellcasters to build their own golems.

 You can encounter a great number of golems of various types throughout the game.
 They are strong,
 resistant, and utterly loyal to their master.
 Unfortunately they are mostly hostile towards you.